5 Reasons to Include Variable Resistance Training in Your Workout

 Lifting heavy weights means you need to have a stable platform and stay balanced while completing the lift.
 Using resistance bands or chains when working out helps naturally improve balance as you are focused on keeping the band or chain level and even as you lift.

-Resistance bands help improve flexibility as you are isolating muscle groups that may not have otherwise been used in previous lifting movements.
 As you gain strength it is helpful to keep your body as flexible as possible for increased mobility in both your workout routine and everyday life.

 Reason #4: Incorporates New Movements and Muscle Groups

-Have you always wanted to do a pull-up or chin-up but don’t have the strength quite yet to complete a full rep?
-Enter resistance bands.
 Placing a resistance band around a pull-up bar and using your feet as leverage allows you to practice the movement and work the muscle groups to gain strength to eventually complete a full pull-up or chin-up without the band.

 Using resistance bands to help aid in new workout routines will not only add variety and interest to a stale workout routine, but it can also provide new challenges at the gym to help you achieve your physical fitness goals.